stenbumling/stenbumling/README.md

 ██║     ██║██║╚██╗██║██║  ██║██╔══██╗██╔══╝  ██╔══██╗██║   ██║
 ███████╗██║██║ ╚████║██████╔╝██████╔╝███████╗██║  ██║╚██████╔╝██╗██╗██╗
 ╚══════╝╚═╝╚═╝  ╚═══╝╚═════╝ ╚═════╝ ╚══════╝╚═╝  ╚═╝ ╚═════╝ ╚═╝╚═╝╚═╝

-...spends his waking days reading and writing code, designing stuff, and trying to learn everything there is to know about...well, everything!
 ```

+👨‍💻 ...spends his waking days reading and writing code, designing stuff, and trying to learn
+everything there is to know about...well, everything!

+❤️ ...believes in building things that are accessible and inclusive for everyone.

+🌱 ...is a fresh graduate looking for work as a `${fancyTitleForWebStuff}` in Sweden.